 In the case of Ossian Sweet, the Judge Murphy provided a fair trial to African-American defendants in order to boost his political reputation and openly professed racial liberalism defined by a refusal to support black rights when it came to disturbing power relationships and racial geography.
 Because of Murphy’s refusal to sufficiently address conflict when it occurred, the economic and social inequities faced by the African-American community persisted.

 So on one hand white employers evaded requests to employ more black workers while other idealistic organizations such as the Communist Party supported civil rights but refused to include substantial numbers of African-American attendants in their meetings.
-Thus it is obvious that northern racial liberalism played a crucial role in creating ideological support for the long civil rights struggle while shirking personal responsibility.
+Thus, it is obvious that northern racial liberalism played a crucial role in creating ideological support for the long civil rights struggle while shirking personal responsibility.
 As noted, state laws tended to be mostly ineffective in amending discriminatory practices.

 Despite shifts in the old settler gospel mentality to a more active approach as seen in Detroit and the Supreme Court’s recognition of the Ford Motor Company’s unfair labor practices, Henry Ford’s admonition that he would “never submit to any union” demonstrates an expression of the persistent social attitude of northern racial liberalism that maintains elements of Jim Crow to this day through a non-coercive system of race management that maintains the status quo.